Ukraine

 Many parts of Ukraine are not directly affected by the war; in these areas, there is a certain degree of normality.

-Before the outbreak of the war, SECO supported Ukraine with around CHF 12 million annually.
+Before the war, SECO supported Ukraine with around CHF 12 million annually.

 Top of page